EngineersNeedArt/Vela-Satellite_3DModel/README.md

 I created the masks from vinyl using a vinyl cutter and the Silhouette Studio software that came with it.
 The Silhouette Studio file is included in the repo (I am unable to convert it to something standard like SVG).

-The masks were carefully applied to the solar panels and the model spreyed with a metallic color.
+The masks were carefully applied to the solar panels and the model sprayed with a metallic color.

 <p align="center">
 <img width="600" src="https://github.com/EngineersNeedArt/Vela-Satellite_3DModel/blob/c421935828cbd39ab146ebb1253e657693c91e07/print_images/Model_4_Vinyl_masks.jpeg" alt="Vinyl masks.">